techidaily/site-win11-tips/source/_posts/adapting-oculus-quest-2-as-a-windows-vr-device.md

 3. Click the**Test** button to check the connection and select**Continue** .
 Note that a USB 3.0 connection is recommended because of its faster data transfer rate.
 4. Select**Close** at the setup complete message.
 5. Now your Oculus Quest 2 will be connected to the PC.
 Put on the headset and input the unlock pattern as per usual to enter the home environment.
 6. Select the**Allow** option to allow your PC to access the data on the Oculus Quest 2\.
-Then you can[transfer files from the Oculus Quest 2 to your PC](https://www.makeuseof.com/transfer-files-oculus-quest-2-windows/) .
+Then you can [transfer files from the Oculus Quest 2 to your PC](https://www.makeuseof.com/transfer-files-oculus-quest-2-windows/) .
 ![The Allow option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/allow-connected-device-to-access-files.jpg)
 7. The second prompt asks you to enable Oculus Quest Link.
 Select the**Enable** option.
 ![The Enable Oculus Link prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/enable-quest-link.jpg)